Getting started with Virtualization#

 # sudo modprobe gim

-Note: Newer kernel versions require gcc and g++ version 12 installed.
+Note: Newer Ubuntu kernel versions require gcc and g++ version 12 installed.
 If needed install gcc-12, g++-12 and update the alternatives system to point to the correct version:

 # sudo apt install gcc-12 g++-12